logiqai/logiq-installation/fluent-bit/linux/amazon-linux/readme.md

            )
   ```

 The script also places the `td-agent-bit.conf` file under the default Fluent Bit installation folder `/etc/td-agent-bit`.
-Be sure to configure the `[OUTPUT]` section of the `td-agent-bit.conf` file based on your LOGIQ cluster, as shown below.
+The script will configure `[OUTPUT]` section of the `td-agent-bit.conf` file based on your LOGIQ cluster, as shown below.

 ```
 [OUTPUT]